 Click here for a 33-panel JPG preview (750kb).

-Poster prints are now available in my store ($29.95 plus shipping).
+Poster prints are available from my store ($29.95 plus shipping).

 No One Is Safe can be seen in PAFA's official video about the 110th Annual Student Exhibition.
 It's also featured in John Thornton's short film about the ASE.

 There are two versions of No One Is Safe.
 I created it as a 50x52" sheet on which 165 3x4" panels were mounted; it was designed for a gallery wall.
 But, over the course of the year it took me to complete the project, it became important to me that No One Is Safe be reproducible.
 Books can live longer than people; the more there are, the longer they live.